samysellami/dispatch-app/README.md

 The **backend** is based on [Django](https://docs.djangoproject.com/).
 It uses models and views to serialize and process the data, send notifications to the specified targets, and sends a success/failure response to the frontend.

 To send SMS, **Twilio** API was used.
-Unfortunately, _the free version does not allow to send SMS to non verified phone numbers_.
+Unfortunately, _the free version does not allow to send SMS to non verified phone numbers_., (the only verified phone number is the owner number: +79600603696)

 ## 2. Testing the application